 I study how people interact with existing features that millions of people use across the world today such as Location Sharing, Reviews and Photos, and Maps for Android Auto.
 I also do more exploratory research, studying people and their contexts to gain a clearer picture about new problem spaces.

 Date: July 2018 - present (contract via Xpand)

-Methodologies: surveys, remote testing, interviews, usability testing, design sprint facilitation, workshops, literature reviews
+Methodologies: surveys, remote testing, interviews, usability testing, cafe studies, design sprint facilitation, workshops, literature reviews

-I typically work two-week sprints depending on the methodology and scope of the project.
+I typically work in two-week sprints depending on the methodology and scope of the project.

 During a project kickoff, I collaborate with UXR, UXD, PM, and ENG to discuss the research goals, and what methodologies are most suitable.
 I then lead and execute the research, while continuing to collaborate with my team.

 Examples of research projects I have led include

 Reduce the possibility of confusion by involving stakeholders at the right time.
 This will also improve how the research is received, and its impact on the team and product.
 Only involving stakeholders during kickoff and handover is not enough.